-The Group's operations are not subject to any particular or significant environmental regulations under a law of the Commonwealth or of a State or Territory in Australia.
+Australian Mutual Bank's operations are not subject to any particular or significant environmental regulations under a law of the Commonwealth or of a State or Territory in Australia.

-Auditor Independence
+Auditor's Independence

 The auditors have provided the declaration of independence to the Board as prescribed by the Corporations Act 2001 as set on page 11 of this report.